 - Membership reports

-By giving them the tools they need to increase and manage their memberships, you can reduce the administrative burden for your volunteer chapter leaders and staff, thereby giving them a more satisfying volunteer experience.
+By giving your volunteer chapter leaders the necessary tools to increase and manage memberships, you can reduce their administrative burden, thereby giving them a more satisfying volunteer experience.

 - Manage and track committees, sub-committees, and task forces